dermow/TraXile/README.md

 ### Is this app sending any data in the Internet?
 Only internet connections are the check for a new version and the download of some metadata (league start and end-dates for example)

-### I ran two maps of the same area - and TraXile conted them as one map?
+### I ran two maps of the same area - and TraXile counted them as one map?
 This could happen if you are running the same map multiple time in a row, and randomly two maps in a row gets the same server instance.
 In that case TraXile has no chance to seperate this maps automatically.
 There is an ingame chat command "trax::split" you could use to solve this (if it is very important for you).